 The ending scenes, however, are hysterical as we have a what happened to the cast post Dynasty montage and we are shown Collins returning to London as she misses the rain (as all ex-pats do. a friend confirmed it does rain in the US), Linda Evans falling in love (aaaaw) and John Forsythe playing tennis.

 Anyway, to sum up, if you are going to make a film about an established cast playing well-known characters, I feel I should make it Krystal – clear this should only be done if proper lookalikes are judged as an accurate lookalike first by a panel of die-hard fans and if they scream “Good ‘Evans is that supposed to be Linda” when the actress trying for the part of Mrs Carrington the second appears, you know they’re a no go.

 Handsqueeze Rating: 🙂 🙂 🙂 /10

 Hulk Rating: /10

-This film was added to Maddie loves her Classic Films’ Small Screen blogathon.
+This film was added to Maddie Loves her Classic Films’ Small Screen blogathon.
 Reviews with this cast include Pamela Reed is reviewed in Eli Stone, Kindergarten Cop and in Savannah Sunrise.
-Nicholas Hammond stars in The Sound of Music (1965), Murder She Wrote, Dallas, Magnum PI and The Love Boat.
+Nicholas Hammond stars in The Sound of Music, Murder She Wrote, Dallas, Magnum PI and The Love Boat.
 He also starred in Once Upon a Time in Hollywood.